lkodinsson/MARS/Core/PHB.md

 ## Equipment

 Characters start with some degree of currency or equipment.
 Most items that a character can acquire and use are normal worldly items.
-The only restriction is if it meets the setting you are playing in.
-For example: machine guns or flashlights are not a likely device to have in a medieval setting, but a torch or a sword is.
+The only restriction is if it meets the genre you are playing in.
+For example: machine guns or flashlights are not a likely device to have in a medieval genre, but a torch or a sword is.

 Although you can generally have any item imaginable, some items have predetermined statistics like weapons and armour.

-Click [here](/Core/Equipment.md) to see the rules and tables for equipment.
+Click [here](/Core/Items/Equipment.md) to see the rules and tables for equipment.
-Click [here](/Core/MagicEquipment.md) to see the rules and tables for fantasy magic equipment.
+Click [here](/Core/Items/MagicEquipment.md) to see the rules and tables for fantasy magic equipment.
-Click [here](/Core/ArtifactEquipment.md) to see the rules and tables for fantasy artifact equipment.
+Click [here](/Core/Items/ArtifactEquipment.md) to see the rules and tables for fantasy artifact equipment.

 ### Currency

 There are various types of currencies that represent the money your character needs to spend on items and goods.
-The exact specifications of which may depend on the setting and genre, including a specified baseline currency which are all fundamentally equivalent.
-This means that for the purposes of converting gameplay material between settings and genres you can convert these currencies equivalently.
-If in one setting the cost of an item is measured in dollars ($), and in another the cost is measured in silver pieces (sp), then those values are converted directly from dollars into silver pieces.
-Some settings and genres may have additional currencies that are measured relative to the baseline currency.
+All of the values of items are represented by a cost in generic unit of money.
+Different currencies have a value relative to the generic unit of money (which depend on the genre) including a specified baseline currency.
+In one genre the cost of an item may be measured in dollars ($) and in another the cost could measured in silver pieces (sp).
+Sometimes there may be additional currencies usable at the same time like nuyen (¥) or gold pieces (gp).

-All characters start with 50 units of starting money which they can spend on starting equipment.
+All characters start with 50 units of money which they can spend on starting equipment.

 ### Weapons

 Weapons are the means to inflict attacks upon opponents using combat skills.
 Weapons exist in multiple categories named after the combat skill required to use them.
 There is also a category of basic weapons, which can be used by anyone trained in any of the combat skills.
 Weapons will have both a listed damage roll value, and a damage type.
 Some creatures and armours may be weaker to certain damage types.
 Although unarmed attacks are not actually made with weapons, they are listed under the unarmed weapon category.

-Click [here](/Core/Equipment.md#weapons) for the rules for weapons and weapon features.
+Click [here](/Core/Items/Equipment.md#weapons) for the rules for weapons and weapon features.

 ### Armour

 Although a character can wear any amount of gear, such as clothes, gloves, boots, headgear, cloaks, accessories, and so on, only some of these items are considered *armour*.
 Armour exists in a few specific *armour slots* when worn: *body*, *head*, *arms*, *hands*, *shield*, *legs*, and *feet*.
 Armour items will have some minor features, but usually they also have an armour rating and a damage reduction.
 The values from all of your slots are added together to provide a total armour rating and damage reduction.

 Some armours will have a strength value listed.
 This value is the recommended strength required to wear that armour.
 If your maximum strength does not meet the requirement, then you get a penalty equal to half of the difference (rounded up) known as the *armour penalty*.
 Only the highest armour penalty (from a single item) that you wear takes effect.
-Your armour penalty is applied to all combat rolls, spellcasting rolls, dexterity skill checks, deflection, evasion, and speed.
+Your armour penalty is applied to all dexterity skill checks (including attack rolls and evasion) and speed.

 For example: if you have a maximum strength of 11, and you are wearing a piece of armour with a strength requirement of 16, you will have a -3 armour penalty.

-Click [here](/Core/Equipment.md#armour) for the rules for armour and armour features.
+Click [here](/Core/Items/Equipment.md#armour) for the rules for armour and armour features.

 ### Equipment Properties